Inthememory/laptop/README.md

 - adding documentation to the laptop shell library `./src/functions`
 - adding new capabilities / support for the tool
 - reporting / fixing security issues

-## 🩷 Funding

-If you like this repository and it made you win a lot of time / money (by not hiring a devops for example :) ), you may consider a small donation to help me maintaining this repository [Link to my profile](https://github.com/jpolo#-donate).

 [Homebrew]: http://brew.sh/